globaldothealth/isaric/docs/guide.rst

 monoclonal antibodies?

 **treatment_other**: Set.
 Any other treatments, or treatments recorded as free text fields, should be recorded here.
+Can include drugs described as 'experimental agents'; trial drugs will be recorded in study metadata.

 **treatment_pacing**: Bool.
 Did the subject receive heart pacing during the visit?